stargazer/django-icetea/README.md

 ### Glossary

 ``Singular Request``: A request that refers to a single resource.
-Usually it is idenfified by the url.
-For example a GET/PUT/DELETE request on ``/resource/<id>/`` is a singular resource.
+The resource is usually identified by the url.
+For example a *GET/PUT/DELETE* request on ``/resource/<id>/`` is a singular request.

-``Plural Request``: A request that affects(retrieves or modifies) a group of resource instances (usually the instances that the client has the right to view).
+``Plural Request``: A request that affects(retrieves or modifies) a group of resources (usually a subset or all the resources that the client has the right to view).
 It could be plural GET, plural PUT, or plural DELETE.

 ``Bulk Request``: Request with an array of data in its request body.
 It only makes